serjKim/angular-wonderful-ex/README.md

 <ng-template #pending> Loading... </ng-template>
 ```
 ## ResultError
-The Rxjs stream are completed when an error occurred within.
+The Rxjs streams are completed when an error occurred within.
 You have to handle it by the `catchError` operator.

 Example:
 A http call might be completed with an error.
 To handle, add `catchCoreError` to the pipe before `startWith`.